aadimator/aadimator.com/content/work.md

 - title: Considered development
   description: "<p>No two projects are the same and I take a pragmatic approach to
-    each job I take on, focussing on delivering work that is as accessible and optimized as possible.</p><p>More than a decade of experience building complex interfaces means that I'm happy to deliver anything from single-page apps to scalable design systems.
+    each job I take on, focussing on delivering work that is as accessible and optimized as possible.</p><p>More than half a decade of experience building complex applications means that I'm happy to deliver anything from single-page apps to scalable distributed systems.
 I can help you identify the most appropriate technology for your project and, whilst I love a good framework, you can be sure that I will never use tech for tech's sake.</p>"